qiyundai/catable_rn/docs/08-screens.md

 - Progress bar (tasks completed / total)
 - Card deck interface for going through daily tasks
 - Filters tasks based on what should appear today (daily/weekly/monthly)
+- **Custom Task Frequencies**: Gear icon (⚙️) button on top-right of each card to customize reminder frequency per task per pet
+- **Go Back Button**: "← go back" button on top-left (when not on first card) to review/edit previous tasks
+- **Fun Facts**: Educational "Did you know?" facts displayed at bottom of specific task cards
 - Two-button navigation at bottom of each card
 - Input types:
   - **Boolean**: Yes/No buttons (uses deck buttons)